Shared custody and childcare at Alert Level 1

-If anyone is unwell, including you, your child or the babysitter, they should stay home and call their GP or Healthline for advice.
+If anyone is unwell, including you, your child or the babysitter, they should stay home and call their doctor or Healthline for advice.

-You can also use continue to use home-based childcare services such as babysitters or nannies and provide informal childcare, for example looking after a grandchild.
+You can continue to use home-based childcare services such as babysitters or nannies and provide informal childcare, for example looking after a grandchild.

 Friends and whānau do not need to physically distance at home, and you can connect with people outside of your household.